 Are MBA Interviews “Stress Interviews?”

-Except at a single business school, MBA admission interviews aren’t generally considered “stress interviews” like some job interviews—particularly in the tech industry.
+MBA admission interviews aren’t generally considered “stress interviews” like some job interviews—particularly in the tech industry, although one notable exception is listed below.
 For example, in Silicon Valley, interviewers have been known for decades to ask even non-technical applicants to write computer programs from scratch on office whiteboards.

 Harvard Business School Interviews: Format, Style, and Uncommon Questions